jshapi16/cunningcoyotes/README.md

 ## Findings
-Although we were able to draw out a few conclusions with our data set, there are some Further Develop Dataset
+Although we were able to draw out a few conclusions with our data set, there are some that stuck out.
+* American median income stagnated from 2000 onwards
+* Lower percentiles saw their incomes increase at a slower rate than the incomes of higher percentiles
+* Median income is upward trending since 2008

 ![Change in GDP vs Income](Data/Final_dashboard_images/change_in_gdp_vs_income.png)